cyberfury10/text-replacer-chrome/README.md

 With mapping like follows,

 K43234 -> "John"

 K43235 -> "Bruce"
 ...

 WebEdit Pro can find & replace Alpha numeric username to desired name, with bulk edit feature in place, it is easy to do the mapping even for 1000 users at once

-**result would be:**
+**Result would be:**

 "John committed a new change"

 "Bruce raised a new PR"

-As mentioned above it is an open source following is repo Github link - https://github.com/cyberfury10/web-edit-pro
+As mentioned above it is an open source, following is repo Github link - https://github.com/cyberfury10/web-edit-pro

 **About the project & How to run:**
 This extension is created with react and custom webpack configuration

 Following command generates `dist` folder,

 `npm run build`

 `npm run build:dev`

 In developer mode `dist` folder can be loaded in chrome